RohanGautam/minigrep/README.md

 - Using primitive values when a complex type would be more appropriate is an anti-pattern known as primitive obsession.
+- lifetime params specify which argument lifetime is connected to the lifetime of the return value.

 #